CESNET/metacentrum-user-docs/docs/software/sw-list/amber.md

 **nmode**

-Normal mode analysis program using first and second derivative information, used to find search for local minima, perform vibrational analysis, and search for transition states.
+Normal mode analysis program using first and second derivative information, used to search for local minima, perform vibrational analysis, and search for transition states.

 **LEaP**

 LEaP is an X-windows-based program that provides for basic model building and Amber coordinate and parameter/topology input file creation.
-It includes a molecular editor which allows for building residues and manipulating molecules.
+It includes a molecular editor that allows the building of residues and the manipulation of molecules.

 **antechamber**